How to Get Your Brand Cited by ChatGPT: A Data-Driven Guide

 Brands investing in GEO now are building an early-mover citation advantage that compounds over time and becomes increasingly expensive for competitors to close.

 Every month, more people use ChatGPT instead of Google for commercial and informational queries.
 The brands that are investing in GEO now are building an early-mover advantage in citation authority — one that will be harder and more expensive to replicate later.
+AI models reinforce existing citation patterns: brands the model has cited before are easier for it to cite again, because the entity associations have already been built and the retrieval ranking already favors them.

 See what ChatGPT says about your brand